George Lois

 George Harry Lois (June 26, 1931 – November 18, 2022) was an American art director, designer, and author.
 Lois was perhaps best known for over 92 covers he designed for Esquire magazine from 1962 to 1973.

 Background

-Lois was born in New York City on June 26, 1931, the son of Greek immigrants from Kastanea, Aetolia-Acarnania.
-Lois attended The High School of Music & Art, and received a basketball scholarship to Syracuse University, although he chose to attend Pratt Institute.
+Lois was born in New York City on June 26, 1931, the son of working-class Greek immigrants from Kastanea, Aetolia-Acarnania.
+He grew up in Kingsbridge neighborhood of the Bronx.
+He attended The High School of Music & Art, and received a basketball scholarship to Syracuse University, although he chose to attend Pratt Institute.
 Lois attended only one year at Pratt, then left to work for Reba Sochis until he was drafted six months later by the Army to fight in the Korean War.

 Career

 CBS

 After the Korean War, Lois went to work for the advertising and promotions department at CBS where he designed print and media projects.
 In 1959 he was hired by the advertising agency Doyle Dane Bernbach.
 After one year there, Lois was recruited by Fred Papert and Julian Koenig to form Papert Koenig Lois in 1960.
 PKL, as it was known, was also the first advertising agency to ever go public.